T$^3$-S2S: Training-free Triplet Tuning for Sketch to Scene Synthesis in Controllable Concept Art Generation: Diffusion for Controllable Concept Art Generation

-Generally, the special ``end of text" token (located $i_{\text{end}}$) always has the maximum energy as shown in Section~\ref{subsect:imbalance}, which could be the upper bound for us to scale up the embeddings of the keywords in $\mathbf{S}_r$ that all keywords have balanced energy relative to the ``end of text" token embedding, mathematically represented as:
+Generally, the special ``end of text" token (located $i_{\text{end}}$) always has the maximum energy as shown in Fig.~\ref{fig:energy}, which could be the upper bound for us to scale up the embeddings of the keywords in $\mathbf{S}_r$ that all keywords have balanced energy relative to the ``end of text" token embedding, mathematically represented as:

-Finally, the balanced text embeddings, denoted as $\mathbf{S}_b$, will benefit the values of instance-based tokens in the key and value matrices, as well as the attention map.
-Subsequently, it will enhance the competitiveness of instance tokens among all tokens while maintaining consistency across instance tokens, providing a concise summary that highlights the importance of each instance.
+Finally, the balanced text embeddings, denoted as $\mathbf{S}_b$, enhance the instance-based token values in the key, value matrices, and attention map, improving their competitiveness and consistency for more concise and effective instance representation.